mihaelashemshirova/MihaelaShemshirova/README.md

 ## About me:
 - 🌱 I’m currently learning Django framework.
 - ✍ I'm writing an e-book.
-- 🚗 I'm love to travel.
+- 🚗 In my free time, I like to travel.

 ---